ZERO Commission on US Stocks – INVEST Fair 2023

 Minimum trade size: 1 contract which generally covers 100 underlying shares

-For positions that are unable to meet the obligation of the Option contracts (including auto-exercise) with the exposure risk deemed as excessive, one of the below scenarios will happen.
-Any proceeds will be credited/debited to the client prior to the expiry of the Option.
+For positions unable to meet the obligations of options contracts (including auto-exercise) where the exposure risk is deemed excessive, one of the following actions will occur.
+Any proceeds will be credited/debited to the client prior to the contract’s expiry.

 ⦁ Allow the Options to lapse